Preparing to Conduct an Informational Interview

 Step One: Self Assessment

 Evaluate yourself so that you can better understand your unique combination of interests, values, personality traits, and skills.
-The more you know about yourself, the more likely you will be to pursue career choices that you will find enjoyable and rewarding.
+The more you know about yourself, the more likely you will be to pursue career choices that you find enjoyable and rewarding.
 Meet with a Career Counselor in Career Services to assist you in your self assessment and career goal-setting process.

-Step Two: Conduct Research On Your Career Preferences
+Step Two: Conduct Research on Your Career Preferences

-Step Three: Identify Potential Contacts To Interview
+Step Three: Identify Potential Contacts to Interview

-Step Four: Contact The Professional For An Interview
+Step Four: Contact The Professional for An Interview

-Establish your interview through a phone call, email, letter, personal visit or through a referral.
+Schedule your interview through a phone call, email, letter, personal visit or through a referral.

 By E-mail: An e-mail requesting an informational interview should include:

-- The name of the person you would like to interview
+• The name of the person you would like to interview

-- Why you are writing to the individual
+• Why you are writing to the individual

-- A brief statement of your interests or experiences in the employer's field or organization
+• A brief statement of your interests or experiences in the employer's field or organization

-- Why you would like to contact them (for information or advice)
+• Why you would like to contact them (for information or advice)

-- How and when you will contact the person again
+• How and when you will contact the person again

 Email Request Sample